Victorian dress reform: Finland

 While there were no separate dress reform societies founded in Finland, the women's rights society Suomen Naisyhdistys actively addressed the issue under the influence of the Swedish Dress Reform Society in the 1880s; they held lectures in many Finnish cities, managed to have the reform costume accepted as sports wear in the girls' schools of the capital by 1887, and was awarded the grand silver medal for their reform costume for school girls in the exhibition of the Russian Hygienic Society in Saint Petersburg in 1893.

 France

-There were no separate dress reform societies founded in France.
+There were no separate dress reform societies founded in France, where the dress reform issue was met with resistance due to the great importance of the French fashion industry, which was in essence what the dress reform movement was opposing.

 While the issue was adopted and discussed by several of the existing French women's rights organisations, the issue was not given priority and it was not until the great enthusiasm for bicycling in France in the 1890s that women in general adopted the bloomer costume with trousers and no corsets as sports wear.

-In the early 20th-century, however, the French fashion industry was finally influenced by the reform dress movement, which abolished the corset by the 1910s.
+In the early 20th century, however, the French fashion industry was finally influenced by the reform dress movement, which abolished the corset by the 1910s.